loadsmart/django-jaiminho/README.md

     "DELETE_AFTER_SEND": True,
     "DEFAULT_ENCODER": DjangoJSONEncoder,
     "PUBLISH_STRATEGY: "publish-on-commit"
 }

 ```

 ### Configuration options

-- PUBLISH_STRATEGY - Which strategy use to publish events (publish-on-commit, keep-order)
+- `PUBLISH_STRATEGY` - Strategy used to publish events (publish-on-commit, keep-order)
-- PERSIST_ALL_EVENTS - Saves all events and not only the ones that fail, default is False.
+- `PERSIST_ALL_EVENTS` - Saves all events and not only the ones that fail, default is `False`.
 Only applicable for `"PUBLISH_STRATEGY": "publish-on-commit"` since all events needs to be stored on keep-order strategy.
-- DELETE_AFTER_SEND - Delete the event from the outbox table immediately after a successful send
+- `DELETE_AFTER_SEND` - Delete the event from the outbox table immediately, after a successful send
-- DEFAULT_ENCODER - Default Encoder for the payload (overwritable in the function call)
+- `DEFAULT_ENCODER` - Default Encoder for the payload (overwritable in the function call)

 ### Strategies

 #### Keep Order
 This strategy is similar to transactional outbox [described by Chris Richardson](https://microservices.io/patterns/data/transactional-outbox.html).
-The decorated function intercepts the function call and saves it on local DB to be executed later.
+The decorated function intercepts the function call and saves it on the local DB to be executed later.
 A separate command relayer will keep polling local DB and executing those functions in the same order it was stored.
-Be carefully with this approach, **if any execution fails, the relayer will get stuck**.
-Otherwise, would not possible to guarantee delivery order.
+Be carefully with this approach, **if any execution fails, the relayer will get stuck** as it would not be possible to guarantee delivery order.

 #### Publish on commit

 This strategy will always execute the decorated function after current transaction commit.
 With this approach, we don't depend on a relayer (separate process / cronjob) to execute the decorated function and deliver the message.
 Failed items will only be executed
 through relayer.
-Despite we can decrease the delay to execute the decorated function with this approach, **we cannot guarantee delivery order**.
+Although we can decrease the delay to execute the decorated function with this approach, **we cannot guarantee delivery order**.

 ### Relay Command